 Modern Algeciras is the main city on the Bay of Gibraltar and one of the busiest commercial ports in Europe.
-It’s pretty old, too, since it was founded by early Berber-Arab invaders all the way back in 711–“Algeciras” is a European corruption of the city’s original name, al-Jazirah al-Khudra (“the green island”).
+It’s pretty old, too, having been founded by Berber-Arab invaders all the way back in 711.
+“Algeciras” is a European corruption of the city’s original name, al-Jazirah al-Khadra (“the green island”).
 And, if we’re being totally comprehensive, those Muslims only rebuilt a city that had previously been a major Roman port before it was destroyed by Germanic invaders.
 Today we’ll be discussing that key port city’s conquest by the forces of the Kingdom of Castile.

 This is just a placeholder.
 If you’d like to read the rest please check out my new home, Foreign Exchanges!